Antisemitism in Saudi Arabia: Antisemitism in Saudi media

-Saudi Arabian media often attacks Jews in books, news articles, and mosques with what some describe as antisemitic satire.
+Saudi Arabian media often attacks Jews in books, news articles.
 Saudi Arabian government officials and state religious leaders often promote the idea that Jews are conspiring to take over the entire world; as proof of their claims they publish and frequently cite The Protocols of the Elders of Zion as factual.

 One Saudi Arabian government newspaper suggested that hatred of all Jews is justifiable.
 "Why are they (the Jews) hated by all the people which hosted them, such as Iraq and Egypt thousands years ago, and Germany, Spain, France and the UK, up to the days they gained of power over the capital and the press, in order to rewrite the history?"